ahmedattia77/restaurant_flutter_app/README.md

 # Groceries Flutter App

-A modern, high-performance Restaurant & Food Delivery mobile application built using **Flutter** and **Dart**.
+A modern, high-performance Groceries App mobile application built using **Flutter** and **Dart**.
 The project focuses on a highly-scalable architecture, efficient state management, and an adaptive user experience.

 ---